 I.B.
-Treatment of DED, an Unmet Need (Harminder Dua, MD, PhD)
+Treatment of Dry Eye Disease, an Unmet Need (Harminder Dua, MD, PhD)

-Dr. Harminder Dua presented a clinical scenario to illustrate the causality dilemma posed by DED: a patient presents with complaints of dry eyes, and after a thorough evaluation (including detailed medical history, clinical examination, and diagnostic tests), the clinician concludes that the patient has dry eyes-a diagnosis that is circular in reasoning if it does not identify the underlying cause(s) of disease.
-Likewise, most available treatments target DED symptoms but do not address etiology.
-This problem is central to the unmet need in the treatment of DED, which Dr. Dua defined as five fundamental insufficiencies, summarized below.
+Dr. Harminder Dua presented a clinical scenario to illustrate the dilemma posed by DED: a patient presents to the specialist complaining of dry eyes.
+After a thorough evaluation (including detailed medical history, clinical examination, and diagnostic tests), the clinician confirms that the patient has dry eyes.
+This begs the question, is dry eye a symptom or a diagnosis?
+When used interchangeably it leads to confusion.
+Moreover, most available treatments target DED symptoms but do not address etiology.
+This problem is central to the unmet need in the treatment of DED, which Dr. Dua defined as six fundamental insufficiencies, summarized below.

 I.B.1.
-A universally accepted set of criteria for diagnosis.
+A Universally Accepted Set of Criteria for Diagnosis

-The first insufficiency is the uncertainty of whether "dry eye" represents a symptom or a diagnosis.
+The first unmet need is the ambiguity of whether "dry eye" represents a symptom or a diagnosis.
 From the patients' perspective, dry eye is a complaint (i.e., a symptom).
 The physicians use the term as a diagnosis.
-The connotation of the terms needs to be clarified.
+The connotation of the terms needs to be clarified and the symptom distinguished from the diagnosis by providing clarity in terminology.
 This is further complicated by the use of varying nomenclature to describe the condition (Table 2).